 Also, you can check the capacitors using a Multimeter and the start relays using a Tester Relay.
 But, you shouldn’t worry as these tools are affordable.

 C. Check the Terminal Connections

 Loose connections can cause problems.
+Like, the main battery disconnect switch troubleshooting or any other wiring issues are common.
 Hence, it’s essential that you check whether the terminal connections are tight and in place.
 This can resolve the problem too if you had loose connections before.

 So, you can easily check them using the power wires.
 If you don’t have these tools before, purchase them online.

 D. Replace Compressor